changhoonhahn/SEDflow/docs/datamodel.rst

 Download
 --------
-Download the catalog ``nsa.sedflow.hdf5``: 10.5281/zenodo.6337945
+Download the catalog ``nsa.sedflow.hdf5`` at 10.5281/zenodo.6337945

-The catalog is in hdf5 format and can be read using https://www.h5py.org/.
+The catalog is in hdf5 format and can be read in python using the ``h5py`` package
 ::

     import h5py